Subscribe to Healing Emails for Parents

 I read somewhere, during the first year following my son’s suicide, that it takes an average of X years to fully integrate a suicide loss.
 I intentionally plugged in the letter X because we’re all on different timelines; suicide is not one size fits all.

 I was wrong.
 Integration of a loved one’s suicide does not guarantee well-being.
 Integration guarantees nothing, nor is it easily recognizable.
 Integration of a suicide loss for me is unique to me, just as integration of your suicide loss is unique to you.
-Integration isn’t something that you look for, but rather something that will find its way to you.
+Integration isn’t something you look for but something that will find its way to you.

 So why did I talk to my son every night?
 Because the moment the umbilical cord was cut, my son was his own person, physically detached and completely autonomous.
 After he died, he was still detached, no longer existing, but autonomous just the same.
 And since I spoke to him in life, it made sense to continue to do so, even in death.
 Especially in death.

-Gradually as more and more time passed, I continued to speak to my son at night, but I’d forget from time to time and this made me feel guilty.
-Guilty that I wasn’t saying the same thing over and over again every night to someone who may never hear me, and who can never respond.
-Guilty that I may be forgetting my son as cares of the day come to preoccupy my mind.
-Guilty for beginning to feel less guilt.
+Gradually, as more time passed, I continued to speak to my son at night, but I’d forget from time to time, and this made me feel guilty.
+I felt guilty that I wasn’t saying the same thing over and over again every night to someone who may never hear me and who can never respond.
+I felt guilty that I may be forgetting my son as the cares of the day came to preoccupy my mind.
+I felt guilty for beginning to feel less guilt.

 I started talking to my son tonight, more than four years out.